 Bill seeks to send big legal cases to statewide judges

 FRANKFORT, Ky.
-(AP) — Republican lawmakers overrode objections from Kentucky's chief justice on Monday and endorsed a bill that would let state officials redirect big legal cases away from a circuit judge in Frankfort who has been lambasted by GOP Gov. Matt Bevin for some of his rulings.
+(AP) — The Kentucky Senate voted Thursday to allow state officials to avoid having their legal cases heard by a circuit judge who has drawn the ire of Gov. Matt Bevin for some of his rulings.

-The Senate Judiciary Committee advanced the bill after hearing competing presentations from Chief Justice John D. Minton Jr. and Senate President Robert Stivers, the bill's lead sponsor.
+The measure, sponsored by the Senate's top leader, won passage by a vote of 26-9 in the Republican-dominated chamber and now goes to the House, which is also under GOP control.

-"It's a serious matter," Minton told the panel.
-"That's why I really have taken the unusual step of coming here to talk to you all about this and implore you: Don't do this to the system."
+Critics of the bill include Chief Justice John D. Minton Jr., who during a recent committee hearing implored lawmakers: "Don't do this to the system."

 Even before that ruling, Bevin went on talk radio and called Shepherd an "incompetent hack."

-Shepherd's name did not come up Monday during the lengthy committee hearing.
-Stivers said he wasn't pushing for the bill at the Bevin administration's request.
+Stivers has said he isn't pushing for the bill at the Bevin administration's request.

-"I've really not had any discussions with them in a while," the Senate leader said.
-"This is something based on events that have taken place over many years."
+During the debate, Minority Floor Leader Morgan McGarvey, D-Louisville, said legislative interference in the assignment of judges to hear cases "sort of usurps the basic judicial function."

-Minton noted that the bill's supporters have signaled it's aimed at one judicial circuit, and "perhaps one judge in one circuit."
-But he warned the bill would affect judges statewide, adding that it "conjured up a hurricane to extinguish a match."
+"The courts cannot direct the Senate on where to assign bills in committee," he said.
+"And the Senate shouldn't direct the courts on how judges are assigned to hear cases."

 Under the bill, state officials would have 20 days after receiving a legal complaint to give notice that they want a venue change.
 The circuit court clerk in the jurisdiction where the lawsuit was filed would later select the new venue through a "random lottery draw."